jheuer22/MechaCar_Statistical_Analysis/README.md

 ### The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
 Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
 Why or why not?

-When all of the data is analyzed together, the variance of the coils is less than 100 pounds per inc and appear to pass the manufacturing specifications.
+When all of the data is analyzed together, the variance of the coils is less than 100 pounds per inch and appear to pass the manufacturing specifications.
 When we separate the 3 different lots and analyze the variance of each separately, we find that lot 1 and lot 2 are well within the limits of 100 pounds per (variance = 0.98 and 2.73 respectively).

 ![Mean_total.png](Resources/Mean_total.png)